Comprehensive Review Real Customer Analysis

 Quality and Durability

-When you drop these prices on shoes, you want them to last.
+At this price, you want the shoe to last.
 The GT-2000 13 is built like a tank in disguise.

 Durability As mentioned earlier, the outsole is exceptionally durable.
 Runners are seeing 350 to 500 miles easily out of these, with some pushing even further.
 The midsole foam will compress over time—that's just physics—but because the FF BLAST PLUS is slightly denser than pure racing foams, it holds its resilience well over the months.